 There are many layers to this artist and it is a distinct treat to watch them unfold.

-Artist Talk with Don Napoleon from Intersections 2020
+Artist Talk interview with Don Napoleon from Intersections 2020